clicon/clixon/doc/FAQ.md

       <CLICON_FEATURE>*:*</CLICON_FEATURE>
 ```

+Features can be probed by using RFC 7895 Yang module library which provides
+information on all modules and which features are enabled.

 ## Can I run Clixon as docker containers?

 Yes, the example works as docker containers as well.
 There should be a